kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 `<sql-connection-string>` is the connection string used to connect to the database with the information about the batch.

+The database contains information about the data in a batch, and a reference to documentation about the database will be inserted, when it is ready.

 ## Output

 Both tools will output an XML file to stdout, containing the result of the validation (success or failure) and a list of